-The Ontario Birth Study (OBS) was established in 2013 to follow women through pregnancy and postpartum to improve our understanding of pregnancy complications while improving maternal and infant health.
+The Ontario Birth Study (OBS) was established in 2013 to follow people through pregnancy and postpartum to improve our understanding of pregnancy complications while improving pregnancy and infant health.

-Studies are already being undertaken to examine the drivers and biomarkers of pregnancy complications including growth restriction, preeclampsia, and preterm birth.
+Studies using OBS data and biological samples are already being undertaken to examine the drivers and biomarkers of pregnancy complications, including growth restriction, preeclampsia, and preterm birth.
 Other studies are determining how events during pregnancy and early postnatal life relate to later life health, learning and social functioning.
-The OBS exists to allow the development of strategies that promote long-term trajectories towards health and away from disease.
+The OBS exists to allow the development of strategies that support healthy development while limiting diseases throughout life.